Skip to content

 Step 1: Select your template

-• Start with a blank template
+• Start with a blank template.

-• Use a Braze drag & drop email template
+• Use a Braze drag-and-drop email template.

-• Select a saved drag & drop email template
+• Use a saved drag-and-drop email template.

 You can also access all templates from the Templates section.